COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 In this case, the option was very significant; the 217 CPU seconds

-with out the option dropped to 97 seconds when it was enabled to
+without the option dropped to 97 seconds when it was enabled to

 create 16 million observations in CICSTRAN.